 Check with your doctor and rule out any physical problems that may be causing the anxiety symptoms.

 If an anxiety disorder is diagnosed, seek mental healthcare.
 This is an illness and it can respond to treatment.
 Most types of anxiety disorders will respond to "talk therapy" and medicine.

 Counseling involves working with a trained professional to better understand your anxiety and learn skills to manage it.
 Many types of counseling have been shown to be effective treatments for anxiety disorders.
 In counseling, you’ll likely learn new ways of responding to thoughts, feelings, and memories that make you anxious.
 This can improve your symptoms and help change how you react to situations that make you anxious.
 Counseling could be done one-on-one.
 Or you may have group therapy with other Vets who have been in combat.

 Medication may be prescribed.
 Some medications are used only for a short time, to treat immediate symptoms.
 Others are taken long-term, to help improve your mood over time.
 At first, medications and dosages may need to be adjusted.
 Tell your healthcare provider how a medication affects you.
 This way you can work together to find what works best for you.
 Be aware that a few weeks may pass before you see a medication’s full impact on your mood.
 If you don’t notice a change at first, you may simply need more time.
 But if you don’t notice results after the first few weeks, tell your doctor.

 An anxiety disorder affects your emotions, health, and life.
 Be assured that treatment will help you get better.
 Taking the first step can be hard.
 But once you start treatment and see how much better life can be, you’ll be glad you did.
 To learn more, talk to your doctor or your Veterans Administration (VA) mental health coordinator.
-You can also visit the Anxiety Disorders Association of America at www.adaa.org.
+You can also visit the U.S. Department of Veteran's Affairs Mental Health website and the Anxiety Disorders Association of America.